Oceanwide Images - Marine stock photos & Australian Animals and Landscape stock pictures

 Striped catfish All Whiskers and stripes:

 Striped catfish Plotosus lineatus group together and form amazing fish-balls that measure two metres or more in diameter.
 They stay like this until after dark when they disperse across the lagoon's sand flats to look for food.
 Approach the ball of catfish and they become very active, turning into a swirling mass of whiskers and stripes.
-During the day the fish are black withSchool of Striped catfish clearly marked stripes, but at night they turn a sandy colour - probably so they are less visible as they move across the lagoon floor.

 On occasions, when the weather turns sour, even the protected water around the lagoon jetty offers interesting viewing.
 By the hundreds communal striped catfish Plotosus lineatus shelter in the shadowy darkness of the wharf.
 As they swarm over one another they form a large black and white pulsating ball.
 Ease you hand towards the ball an in unison they slowly move in the opposite direction.